kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   supports project quotas and they are enabled, use project quotas to monitor [emptyDir volume](/docs/concepts/storage/volumes/#emptydir) storage consumption rather than filesystem walk for better performance and accuracy.
-- `LogarithmicScaleDown`: Enable semi-random selection of pods to evict on controller scaledown based on logarithmic bucketing of pod timestamps.
+- `LogarithmicScaleDown`: Enables semi-random selection of pods to evict on controller scaledown based on logarithmic bucketing of pod timestamps.
-- `LoggingAlphaOptions`: Allow fine-tuing of experimental, alpha-quality logging options.
+- `LoggingAlphaOptions`: Allows fine-tuing of experimental, alpha-quality logging options.
-- `LoggingBetaOptions`: Allow fine-tuing of experimental, beta-quality logging options.
+- `LoggingBetaOptions`: Allows fine-tuing of experimental, beta-quality logging options.
-- `MatchLabelKeysInPodTopologySpread`: Enable the `matchLabelKeys` field for [Pod topology spread constraints](/docs/concepts/scheduling-eviction/topology-spread-constraints/).
+- `MatchLabelKeysInPodTopologySpread`: Enables the `matchLabelKeys` field for [Pod topology spread constraints](/docs/concepts/scheduling-eviction/topology-spread-constraints/).
 - `MaxUnavailableStatefulSet`: Enables setting the `maxUnavailable` field for the [rolling update strategy](/docs/concepts/workloads/controllers/statefulset/#rolling-updates)